 Nobody wants to worry about extra security issues - especially around remote access to a business network.
 That's why yesterday's headlines about Remote Desktop Protocol (RDP) were troubling:

-Flaws in both open-source RDP clients and in Microsoft's own proprietary client make it possible for a malicious RDP server to infect a client computer - which could then allow for an intrusion into the IT network as a whole.
+Flaws in both open-source RDP clients and in Microsoft's remote desktop client make it possible for a malicious RDP server to infect a client computer - which could then allow for an intrusion into the IT network as a whole.
 ThreatPost, Feb.
 5, 2019

 Clearly, the possibility of a "reverse RDP attack" is worrisome.
 These remote desktop vulnerabilities can't be ignored.
 Since RDP powers the most common ways for remotely connecting to other computers - inside and between networks - any flaws in the protocol have to be taken extremely seriously.